Government & public sector

 System and information integrity (SI)

-Flaw remediation, malicious-code protection, monitoring, security alerts handling.
+Flaw remediation, malicious-code protection, monitoring, security-alert handling.

 Risk assessment (RA)